 Synthetic or down are your choices when selecting a filling.

 - Down is an all-natural fibre created from goose feathers.
-Incredibly resilient and far superior in insulation qualities.
-Down filled sleeping bags will provide you many years of enjoyment, while not being the cheapest, the warmth to weight ratio is unmatched and make for easy stowing and transportation.
+It's incredibly resilient and far superior in insulation qualities.
+Down-filled sleeping bags will provide you with many years of enjoyment.
+While not being the cheapest, the warmth to weight ratio is unmatched and make for easy stowing and transportation.
 Down is recommended for campers who are short on storage or will be carrying the sleeping bag on their person whether hiking, cycling or snow trekking.

 - Synthetic fibres are the most commonly used and purchased.
 Much cheaper than its feathered counterpart, synthetic fills also handle moisture and water absorption much better and are quick to dry.
 This makes the process of cleaning and maintaining much easier.
-Recommended as a more general purpose alternative, ideal when storage and weight is not an issue.
-Also a great option for campers who may experience water and moisture in their travels, such as rainforest walkers, fisherman and kayakers.
+Recommended as a more general purpose alternative, it's ideal when storage and weight is not an issue.
+Also, this is a great option for campers who may experience water and moisture in their travels, such as rainforest walkers, fishermen and kayakers.

 Hooded Sleeping Bag

-Extra material around the head of the sleeping back to keep users warm in lower temperatures.
+Extra material around the head of the sleeping bag to keep users warm in lower temperatures.

-A hooded sleeping bag is essential if you will be sleeping in colder climates, they keep warm air from escaping through your head and can make a dramatic difference in retaining heat.
+A hooded sleeping bag is essential if you'll be sleeping in colder climates.
+They keep warm air from escaping through your head and can make a dramatic difference in retaining heat.
 Hoods are most commonly found on bags with a lower temperature rating and can be beneficial for a comfortable night sleep.
-They are also used for keeping your head off the ground and provide a dry area to store a pillow.
+They're also used for keeping your head off the ground and provide a dry area to store a pillow.

 Note: if your sleeping bag has a snug fitting hood it will keep you much warmer.